Consular Processing Lawyer

 You’re Admitted Into the U.S. as a Lawful Permanent Resident

 After you travel to the United States and submit your visa packet to U.S. Customs and Border Protection, you will be admitted as a lawful permanent resident.
-Once USCIS verifies that you’ve paid the immigrant fee, the agency will mail out your green card.
+Once USCIS verifies that you’ve paid the immigrant fee, the agency will mail out your green card and you’ll be done with the consular processing procedure.

 You should expect your card to arrive within 90 days.
 To find out if it was mailed to you, you can check the USCIS Case Status Online System.
 If the system indicates that the card was mailed, USCIS should provide a U.S. Postal Service tracking number so you can monitor its delivery progress.

-If you need to speak with an attorney about petitioning for a green card, we can help you.
-Call our office today to schedule a consultation.
+If you need to speak with a consular processing lawyer about petitioning for a green card, we can help you.
+Call our office today to request a consultation.
 Our team is here to answer your questions and provide the legal guidance you need.